Where are you from?

 We had laid an ambitious sailing plan - 17 locks and a tunnel of 686 meters in one day.

-When we had worn our way through the first 6 locks, we reached the tunnel.
-We headed with nice speed into the dark hole.
-Although we could see the light at both ends, it soon became pitch dark around us.
+When we had worked our way through the first 6 locks, we reached the tunnel.
+We set off at good speed into the dark hole.
+Although we could see the light at both ends, after a short time it became pitch black around us.
 The chart plotter dazzled and we lost sense of the distance to the tunnel walls.
 We slowed down.
-We should not have done that.
-For now we were overtaken by our own stern wave.
-When it hit us, Heron swerved to starboard and slammed twice into the railing.
-There were some ugly noises.
-They could only mean that freeboard and search rails had gotten a few proper scratches.
+We shouldn't have done that.
+For now we were overtaken by our own tail wave.
+When it hit us Heron lurched to starboard and slammed twice into the railing.
+There were some nasty noises.
+They could only mean that the freeboard and search rail had received a few decent scratches.
 With difficulty we found the projector in the dark.
-Pia groped out on the front deck, shone alternately on the starboard and port wall and guided us with the messages "starboard", "port" and "stay the course" in safety and daylight.
+Pia groped her way out onto the foredeck, shone alternately on the starboard and port walls and guided us with the messages "starboard", "port" and "keep the course" to safety and daylight.

 Well out, or just to say outside, we sailed for 11 locks into Toul Harbor.